How a Xenomorph Queen is Born

 However, the Xenomorphs have been known to molt.
 This, of course, would only happen in extremely dire situations, in which the Queen was already gone, and no Royal Facehugger had been successful.
 And if there were no Xenomorphs to molt into the Queen, then it is believed that a regular Facehugger could also evolve into a Royal Facehugger.
 There’s nothing that will stop the Alien Queen from coming back.

-You can evolve your own hive at home and add the Alien Queen Q-Fig Max Elite Collectible Figure, the Alien Big Chap Vinyl Statue, or pre-order the Queen Alien Battle Diorama!
+You can evolve your own hive at home and add the Alien Queen Q-Fig Max Elite Collectible Figure, the Alien Big Chap Vinyl Statue, or the Queen Alien Battle Diorama!
 Plus, scour the rest of the available Alien collectibles to make sure your collection is worthy of a Queen.